Battle of Issy: Aftermath

 Issy was the final attempt of the French army to defend Paris and, with this defeat, all hope of holding Paris faded.
 The French high command decided that they would capitulate.

 Accordingly, at seven o'clock in the morning, the French ceased fire and Brigadier General Revest (chief of staff to the French III Corps) was delegated to approach Zieten's Corps, which was the nearest to the capital of all the Coalition forces, to offer a capitulation and to request an immediate armistice.

 On hearing of the unilateral French ceasefire, Blücher demanded that the French provide delegates with full powers of negotiation before he would finally agree to a suspension of hostilities, and indicated the Palace of St. Cloud as the place where the negotiations should be carried on.
 He then moved his headquarters to the palace.

 Officers furnished with full powers by their respective chiefs soon met at St. Cloud, where the Duke of Wellington had joined Prince Blücher.
 The result of their deliberations was the surrender of Paris under the terms of the Convention of St. Cloud.

-Napoleon Bonaparte had already announced his abdication (24 June 1815); unable to remain in France or to escape from it, a few days later, on 15 July, he surrendered himself to Captain Maitland of HMS Bellerophon and was transported to England.
+Napoleon Bonaparte had already announced his abdication (24 June 1815).
+Napoleon had been on the run, unable to remain in France or to escape from it, a few days later, on 15 July, he surrendered himself to Captain Maitland of HMS Bellerophon and was transported to England.
 The full restoration of Louis XVIII followed the emperor's departure.
 After the hundred days war ended, Napoleon Bonaparte was imprisoned on the island of Saint Helena, where he died in May 1821.